Scroll to Continue

 You can get around by car rental, shuttle, taxi or Oʻahu’s public transportation system.
 Many visitors also enjoy taking bus tours to conveniently explore the Island.
 Others rent mopeds and motorcycles.
 But to really experience all that Oʻahu offers, you should consider reserving a rental car in advance from the Honolulu International Airport.

 Oʻahu’s city transportation system is aptly named “TheBus.”
 Fares are reasonable, routes are extensive and there are special visitor passes for multiple day uses.
-For more information on fares, bus routes to popular attractions and other useful information visit http://www.thebus.org.
+Note: You will need cash or a Holo card to ride!
+For additional information on fares, bus routes to popular attractions and other useful information visit http://www.thebus.org.

 Another affordable option is the trolley.
 The routes and destinations are not as extensive as TheBus but the trolley goes to most major tourist attractions and offer tickets for unlimited rides over a certain number of days.
 For more information visit http://www.waikikitrolley.com or call (808) 593-2822.